maajix/maajix.github.io/content/ctfs/Cyber-Apocalypse/index.md

 ```SH
 void processEntry entry(undefined8 param_1,undefined8 param_2
 ```
-- We can use `objdump` do find symbols of a shared library
+- We can use `objdump` to find symbols of a shared library

 ```sh
 $ objdump -T challenge